mitesh1612/blog/src/data/blog/observability-03-traces.md

     }
 }
 ```

+Yes, this is more ceremony than HTTP.
+That is the tax you pay for async boundaries.
+Use the propagator instead of hand-building `traceparent`; it also handles `tracestate` and baggage, which are exactly the details people forget until a tool quietly stops correlating things.

 :::warning[The propagation gap]
 The number one reason your distributed traces are disconnected is a propagation failure.
 Some service in the middle either swallowed the trace context, used a non-standard HTTP client, or published a message without injecting trace headers.
 If your traces end abruptly at a service boundary, check propagation first.
 It is always propagation.